Demo

 Bellevue, WA Other

-The program runs from Memorial Day to Labor Day, with training sessions scheduled in May.
-Work hours average 40 hours per week, with shifts from 8:00 AM–4:30 PM and 3:30 PM–midnight.
-Rangers operate as a team to patrol parks, walk trails, lock gates, and restrooms, and interact with visitors.
+The program runs from Memorial Day through Labor Day, with required training sessions in April and May.
+Schedules average 40 hours per week, with shifts typically between 8:00 AM–4:30 PM and 3:30 PM–midnight.
+Rangers work together to patrol parks, walk trails, lock gates and restrooms, and engage respectfully with visitors across Bellevue’s park system.

 • Have a comprehensive understanding of the City of Bellevue Park Ranger Program Standard Operating Procedures (SOPs) and policies.

-• Conduct daily park patrols on foot, by bicycle, and using a city vehicle.
-Duties include gate and restroom lockups and facility closures.
+• Conduct daily park patrols on foot, by bicycle, and using a City vehicle, including gate and restroom lockups and facility closures.

 • Review end-of-shift logs, data collection, reports, and record-keeping for accuracy and professionalism.